 It requires firms to make strategic business and policy decisions regarding their approach to ESG which must be disclosed on the firm’s website and in pre-contractual and periodic disclosures.
 Although the focus of the Disclosure Regulation is the provision of information to investors, clients and other stakeholders, it is clear that the preparation of accurate and comprehensive information on ESG will necessitate significant system and control changes, and a material allocation of resource for many firms.

-The suite of draft measures (the Draft Delegated Acts), which will affect UCITS and AIF managers and MiFID investment firms (collectively, managers).
-The Draft Delegated Acts are a further development of the European Commission’s Sustainable Finance Action Plan.
+The suite of measures (the Delegated Acts), which will affect UCITS and AIF managers and MiFID investment firms (collectively, managers).
+The Delegated Acts are a further development of the European Commission’s Sustainable Finance Action Plan.